Instanton Counting, Quantum Geometry and Algebra: Introduction

 \subsection{Part~\ref{part2}: Quantum Geometry}

 Chapter~\ref{chap:SW_theory} is devoted to geometric description of $\mathcal{N} = 2$ gauge theory, a.k.a, Seiberg--Witten theory.
 Starting with basic properties of $\mathcal{N} = 2$ theory in four dimensions, we explain how the low energy behavior of $\mathcal{N} = 2$ theory is described in terms of algebraic geometry.
 We also show its generalization to quiver gauge theory, and the Seiberg--Witten curve for quiver theory is in general given as the spectral curve of the corresponding algebraic integrable system.
 We then discuss the string/M-theory perspective of the Seiberg--Witten geometry based on the brane description of $\mathcal{N} = 2$ gauge theory in four dimensions.
 In particular, we see how the Coulomb branch description turns to the Higgs branch with emphasis on the role of the vortices in the brane configuration.
-We show that one can similarly discuss the Seiberg--Witten geometry in 5d $\mathcal{N} = 1$ theory on a circle and 6d $\mathcal{N} = (1,0)$ theory on a torus.
-We point out several features specific to higher dimensional theories.
+We show that one can similarly discuss the Seiberg--Witten geometry in 5d $\mathcal{N} = 1$ theory and 6d $\mathcal{N} = (1,0)$ theory compactified on a circle and a torus, respectively.
+We will discuss several features specific to higher dimensional theories.

 In Chapter~\ref{chap:geometry}, we discuss quantization of Seiberg--Witten geometry based on the $\Omega$-deformation of gauge theory.
 In particular, we show that a doubly quantum deformation of the Seiberg--Witten curve is described by the $qq$-character generated by the adding/removing-instanton operation.
 We then discuss the classical limit, which reproduces the ordinary Seiberg--Witten curve discussed earlier.
-If one takes a partial classical limit (NS limit), it is reduced to the $q$-character, which is identified with the transfer matrix of the corresponding quantum integrable system.
-We show that the TQ-relation is interpreted as quantization of the Seiberg--Witten curve, and the Bethe equation is obtained as the saddle point equation appearing from the instanton partition function in the NS limit.
+If one takes a partial classical limit (NS limit), it would be reduced to the $q$-character, which is identified with the transfer matrix of the corresponding quantum integrable system.
+We show that the TQ-relation is interpreted as quantization of the Seiberg--Witten curve, and the Bethe equation is obtained as the saddle point equation obtained from the instanton partition function in the NS limit.